uhub/awesome-actionscript-sorted/README.md

 * [lukebayes/beansoncheeseontoast](https://github.com/lukebayes/beansoncheeseontoast) - It's like Ruby on Rails, but with ActionScript and beans and cheese and toast...
 * [ktbs/ktbs4as](https://github.com/ktbs/ktbs4as) - ActionScript client library for kTBS
 * [krilnon/as3lytro](https://github.com/krilnon/as3lytro) - An ActionScript library for all things Lytro.
-* [kitschpatrol/FlashSpan](https://github.com/kitschpatrol/FlashSpan) - An ActionScript 3 library for spanning and synchronizing flash content across multiple computers and displays.
 * [jfox015/FoxR](https://github.com/jfox015/FoxR) - Open Source ActionScript 3 Development Framework based on PureMVC
 * [hprose/hprose-as2](https://github.com/hprose/hprose-as2) - Hprose for ActionScript 2.0
 * [Hoten/as3unit](https://github.com/Hoten/as3unit) - A unit testing framework for ActionScript 3
-* [HendrixString/Hendrix-HttP-AiR](https://github.com/HendrixString/Hendrix-HttP-AiR) - a lightweight HTTP library for ActionScript 3 (as3) inspired by Square's OkHttp
 * [hankpillow/arrange](https://github.com/hankpillow/arrange) - actionscript 3 lib for positioning objects.
 * [gasi/as3flickrlib](https://github.com/gasi/as3flickrlib) - ActionScript 3.0 API for Flickr
 * [evilkirin/guttershark](https://github.com/evilkirin/guttershark) - The Actionscript 3 Framework